Trump says he would meet with Putin even if the Russian leader won't meet with Ukraine's Zelenskyy

 Asked who initiated the possible talks with the American president, Putin said that didn't matter and “both sides expressed an interest.”

-Kirill Dmitriev, the head of Russia's sovereign wealth fund who met with Witkoff on Wednesday, said a Trump-Putin meeting would allow Moscow to “clearly convey its position," and he hoped a summit would include discussions on mutually beneficial economic issues, including joint investments in areas such as rare earth elements.
+Kirill Dmitriev, the head of Russia's sovereign wealth fund who met Wednesday with Witkoff, said a Trump-Putin meeting would allow Moscow to “clearly convey its position," and he hoped a summit would include discussions on mutually beneficial economic issues, including joint investments in areas such as rare earth elements.

 The meeting would be the first U.S.-Russia summit since 2021, when former President Joe Biden met Putin in Geneva.
 It would be a significant milestone toward Trump’s effort to end the war, although there’s no guarantee it would stop the fighting since Moscow and Kyiv remain far apart on their conditions for peace.